Car Seat Safety Basics

-I’m nervous about driving with baby in the car.
-How can I make sure she’s safe?
+Nervous about driving with baby in the car?
+First things first, make sure How can I make sure she’s safe?

-The most important thing you can do?
-Strap the little one into a car seat! ( The American Academy of Pediatrics and the National Highway Traffic Safety Administration (NHTSA) agree.)
-But are you doing it correctly?
-Here are a few tips:
+When it comes to keeping baby safe in the car the most important thing you can do is strap him or her into a car seat.
+(The American Academy of Pediatrics and the National Highway Traffic Safety Administration (NHTSA) agree.)
+But how can you be sure you are doing it correctly?
+Here are a few safety tips to follow as you install baby's car seat:

 Look for a good fit

 We know it’s tempting to just figure it out, but please don’t.
-Read the instruction manuals for both your vehicle and your car seat.
-(Check your seat belt labels for any advisories too.)
+Before you do anything, carefully read the instruction manuals for both your vehicle and your car seat.
+(Check your seat belt labels for any important advisories too.)

 Babies to the back

-If baby is younger than two years old or has not reached the highest weight or height allowed by their car safety seat’s manufacturer, he should be riding in a rear-facing seat.
-Also, keep baby in the back seat, particularly if your car has a passenger air bag, which most models do nowadays.
+If baby is younger than 2 years old or hasn't reached the highest weight or height allowed by your car seat’s manufacturer, he or she should be riding in a rear-facing seat in the back of the car.

 Keep them seated

-From age two until they reach the maximum height or weight, children should ride in a forward-facing seat.
-After that, until they’re about eight years old, or 4 feet 9 inches, use a belt positioning booster seat.
+From age 2 until baby reaches the maximum height or weight, children should ride in a forward-facing seat.
+After that, until they’re about 8 years old, or 4 feet 9 inches, use a belt positioning booster seat.
 Once they’ve outgrown the booster, they should use a lap-and-shoulder seat belt in the backseat.
+(FYI: Most children don't reach the appropriate height and weight requirements to move to the front seat until they are 13 years old.)

 Make sure it's locked

-If your seat belts don't have an automatic locking mechanism, you can purchase a locking clip to be sure baby is secure.
+If your seat belts don't have an automatic locking mechanism, you can purchase a locking clip to be sure baby is secure in his or her seat.

 Get an inspection

-Head to your local NHTSA office to get your seat-installing skills checked out.
-They maintain Child Car Seat Inspection Stations in every state to assist new parents.
+Head to your local NHTSA office to have them double check your car seat installation.
+They maintain Child Car Seat Inspection Stations in every state to assist new parents for free.

-Set a good example for your little one by always remembering to buckle up.
+Set a good example for baby by always remembering to buckle up.
 After that, car safety is up to you and your defensive driving skills.